PSC 325 (Spring 2016)

 Thurs., Apr.
 28: Guns, Immigrants, and the Twenty-First Century Constitution

 Before reading the materials below, take a look at your pocket Constitution and think about what provisions, if any, apply to immigrants.
 Why do presidents have to be born in the United States?
 Why does the Fourteenth Amendment refer to "citizens" in some places and "persons" in others?
 Take a look at the Second Amendment as well.
 What is its apparent purpose?
 How can that purpose best be translated into 21st-century terms?

-Wed., May 8: From 8:00-10:00 a.m., we will have a comprehensive final exam in our regular classroom.
+Thurs., May 5: From 12:45-2:45 p.m., we will have a comprehensive final exam in our regular classroom.
 The exam is closed book, except that you may bring your pocket Constitutions with you.